 Claims against a lawyer or a law firm for unintentional wrongs usually typically pled as claims of negligence.
 There must be an attorney client relationship.
 An attorney who fails to perform his duties for the client in accordance with established standards of legal skill and care is negligent.
-If the client shows that the attorney's negligence was the proximate cause of the client's damages, then the attorney is liable to the client for the damage caused.1
+If the client shows that the attorney's negligence was the proximate cause of the client's damages, then the attorney is liable to the client for the damage caused. \(^1\)

-Claims can also be pled as breach of contract although such claims will probably not be successful unless the lawyer undertook a particular obligation beyond merely counseling or representing the client.2
+Claims can also be pled as breach of contract although such claims will probably not be successful unless the lawyer undertook a particular obligation beyond merely counseling or representing the client.

 Vermont law imposes upon an attorney the legal duty to perform his or her professional services with the same degree of skill, care, diligence and knowledge commonly possessed and exercised by a reasonable, careful and prudent lawyer in the practice of law in the State of Vermont.
-It is a statewide standard.There is no case approving a different standard of care for specialists.^{2a}
+It is a statewide standard.
+There is no case approving a different standard of care for specialists.
+2a

-A negligent person is liable for all injurious consequences flowing from his negligence whether they could be reasonably anticipated or not, until diverted by the intervention of an efficient cause making the injury its own, or until the force set in motion by the negligence has become too small for the law to notice.3 To prevail in a legal malpractice action based upon an attorney's failure to timely file allowance of a claim against an estate, the client had to show she would have prevailed but for the attorney's failure.4 physical contact or "substantial bodily injury or sickness."8 There are no reported appellate cases against lawyers specifically for the tort of intentional infliction of emotional distress.9 Fees and expenses incurred on account of a lawyer's negligence are recoverable.10
+A negligent person is liable for all injurious consequences flowing from his negligence whether they could be reasonably anticipated or not, until diverted by the intervention of an efficient cause making the injury its own, or until the force set in motion by the negligence has become too small for the law to notice.
+To prevail in a legal malpractice action based upon an attorney's failure to timely file allowance of a claim against an estate, the client had to show she would have prevailed but for the attorney's failure.

-The measure of damages for legal malpractice is all damages proximately caused by the wrongful act or omission.5Damages are determined as of the date the lawyer committed malpractice.6 Fees paid to the negligent lawyer cannot be recovered as long as the client received some value from the lawyer's work.7
+The measure of damages for legal malpractice is all damages proximately caused by the wrongful act or omission.
+Damages are determined as of the date the lawyer committed malpractice.
+Fees paid to the negligent lawyer cannot be recovered as long as the client received some value from the lawyer's work.

-Mental Anguish.Emotional distress damages are available against a lawyer only if the plaintiff has suffered
+Mental Anguish.
+Emotional distress damages are available against a lawyer only if the plaintiff has suffered physical contact or "substantial bodily injury or sickness."
+There are no reported appellate cases against lawyers specifically for the tort of intentional infliction of emotional distress.9